MaterializeInc/materialize/doc/user/content/ops/monitoring.md

 Backwards-incompatible changes to the health check may be made at any time.
 {{< /warning >}}

-Materialize supports a minimal, human-readable HTTP health check endpoint at `http://<materialized host>:6875/status`.
-To check on the health of Materialize in a machine-readable format, the [metrics endpoint](https://materialize.com/docs/ops/monitoring/#prometheus) can be used.
+Materialize supports a minimal, HTTP health check at `http://<materialized_endpoint>/status`.
+The `/status` page can be used by schedulers which require an HTTP endpoint to verify liveness -- it returns HTTP 200 as long as materialized is running.
+To integrate Materialize with your monitoring infrastructure or for more machine-readable status information the [Prometheus metrics endpoint](#prometheus) can be used.

 ## Memory usage visualization